dominikj111/JigsawFlow/best-practices.md

 #### Lightweight Initialization Pattern

-Create module structures that defer expensive operations until first access.
+Create component structures that defer expensive operations until first access.

 Pre-calculation can be triggered via a deliberate first access to warm caches.